Quantum Interference and the Limits of Separability: VI. What have we learned?

-If our principle, or some closed cognate thereof, holds - and do mind that this is still a considerable \textit{if} - its universality is bound to stay with us, and to persist throughout future developments in our physical theorizing, at least as long as we keep speaking of spatiotemporally localized events and of statistical correlations obtaining among them.
-The principle - or, more realistically, a more developed and heavily polished version thereof - is thereby ideally to be added to the inventory of items that we are to hold on to in our future physics, a law that is to constrain future constructive theorizing, in Einstein's terms.\footnote{See Flores (1999) and Felline (2011) for a discussion of Einstein's distinction between principle and constructive theories.} If, or when, this mature stage is reached, we will be in a position to relate our principle to other ones within our inventory, and to theorize about their mutual interdependencies.
+Our principle - or, more realistically, a more developed and heavily polished version thereof - is thereby ideally to be added to the inventory of items that we are to hold on to in our future physics, a law that is to the very least to constrain, if not ideally to guide, future constructive theorizing, in Einstein's terms.\footnote{See Flores (1999) and Felline (2011) for a discussion of Einstein's distinction between principle and constructive theories.} If, or when, this mature stage is reached, we will be in a position to relate our principle to other ones within our inventory, and to theorize about their mutual interdependencies.
 It is perhaps also reasonable to hope that \textit{other} such \textit{causal-statistical} principles can be found - laws that constrain the relationship between the causal and the statistical relations between events - and that a unification thereof within a systematic \textit{causal-statistical theory} can one day be developed.
 While we are far from having reached the thus glimpsed utopia, I hope that our investigation, all of its imperfections notwithstanding, to the very least points clearly in its direction.\footnote{There have already been several attempts at developing principles that imply the Bell-Tsirelson possibility-impossibility structure (see Scarani, 2019, Chapter 10, and references therein).
-However, all of these principles have so far been information-theoretic in their nature, in that they speak not of what can or cannot \textit{be the case}, but of what can or cannot \textit{be done} by a certain plurality of spatiotemporally separated agents.
-While such principles certainly have a value of their own, they should not be thought of as replacing physical principles, the originary subject of physics.
-The search for a causal-statistical physical theory is thus, if reachable at all, only at its beginnings.}
+However, all of these principles have so far been information-theoretic in their nature, in that they speak not of what can or cannot \textit{be the case}, but of what can or cannot \textit{be done} by a certain community of spatiotemporally separated agents.
+While such principles certainly have a value of their own, they should not be thought of as \textit{replacing} physical principles, the reaching for the latter arguably being one of the primary goals of physics, a reaching that we should not leave buried in the past.
+The development of a causal-statistical physical theory is thus, if possible at all, still in its beginnings.}